Duration: about 2 weeks

 I have no idea if this book is well written or not because the formatting is so bad as to make it virtually unreadable in some places.

 Obviously, the author of this review has not read the book and his review is completely about the formatting, which I have not experienced.
 I would give the book 5 stars because it is by far the best Node.js book I have read.
-But I didn’t buy it on Amazon, so I didn’t review it there.

 Also note that I know neither of the authors of the two books I recommend in this article.